Malpractice Insurance for Dermatologists

 • Optional extensions for hormone therapy, medspa services, and teledermatology.

-• Includes license defense, peer review hearings, and regulatory complaints.
+• License defense, peer review hearings, and regulatory complaints.

 • Policy limits up to $1M per claim / $3M aggregate, with tail and retroactive coverage available.